 How Does Acupuncture Treat Infertility?

-At Integrative Acupuncture and Oriental Medicine in Vermont, we treat fertility issues frequently for both male and female.
+At Integrative Acupuncture in Vermont, we treat fertility issues frequently for both male and female.
 We begin treatment with a thorough health history of our patients, both gynecologic (females) and whole health.
 Chinese medicine is particularly interested in the health of the kidney system, which is responsible for conception.
 Common imbalances we see in our clinic are insufficiency of the blood of the liver, deficiency of spleen Qi, deficiency of kidney Qi, and imbalances of the yin/yang harmony.

 Our diagnostic procedures of looking at a patient’s tongue and feeling a patient’s pulse quality allow us to make a diagnosis in TCM terminology for every couple.
 We do not have the diagnosis “unexplained infertility” in Chinese medicine, as there is always an imbalance of some sort responsible for difficulty in conception.